Top collectibles and how to store them safely

 Keep them in a secure environment

-Store your collectibles in a secure environment to ensure they don’t get stolen.
-Collectibles, especially valuable collectibles, are often targets for thieves and should be kept out of reach at all times.
+Store your collectibles in a secure environment to ensure they’re safe.
+Collectibles, especially valuable collectibles, are often targets for thieves and should be out of reach at all times.

 Store your collectibles in a secure storage unit for complete peace of mind.
-Vanguard Storage Service offers robust storage units that are monitored by CCTV 24 hours a day, 7 days a week.
+Vanguard Storage Service offers robust storage units with CCTV 24 hours a day, 7 days a week.

 Use appropriate packaging